IFR Flying in Europe

 The equipment that needs to be carried varies from one country to the next, and of course varies according to the class of airspace, and the full matrix would be so complicated that a pilot would tear all his hair out and never fly again.

-The UK Air Navigation Order, the latest (2005) version, is here.
-Look in Schedule 4 and Schedule 5.
+The UK Air Navigation Order (search caa.co.uk for cap393.pdf) lists the required equipment in Schedule 4 and Schedule 5.
 There have been some recent amendments concerning the carriage and use of oxygen, for example, but these apply only to G-reg aircraft; oxygen use in an N-reg is governed by the well known FAA rules.
-[Note: the ANO links need updating]
+There have been more recent EASA regs on the use of oxygen which apply to all EASA airspace regardless of aircraft regs.

-There is no central repository for this stuff that I am aware of; the EAD website (requires a password but registration is free) was supposed to become such a repository but evidently a number of countries (e.g. Greece) enjoy selling printed versions of their AIP too much...
-A separate list of national AIPs is here - many of these also appear at the EAD site, and not necessarily with identical data!!
+There is no central repository for this stuff that I am aware of; the EAD website (requires a password but registration is free) is supposed to become such a repository.
+A list of national AIPs is here - many of these also appear at the EAD site, and not necessarily with identical data!!

 There is an interesting argument that a GPS qualifies as a "distance measuring equipment" if the requirement is thus worded.
 Since all these regulations specify equipment to be carried but don't specify equipment to be used, there is a further possible argument that any means of navigation (and, therefore, a GPS of any sort) can be used to fly NDB approaches especially outside controlled airspace, if the requirement for an ADF is limited to controlled airspace.
 It would be interesting to find out whether any of the national aviation authorities have obtained legal advice on this.
 If they have, and the result was what I think it was, they would not be publicising it...
 Despite persistent rumours, there is no evidence that ADF+DME carriage has ever been enforced.
 The most commonly highlighted scenario is the Cirrus SR20/22 which have been sold in significant numbers in Europe with an IFR GPS but without ADF or DME.